mandroid6/mandroid6.github.io/_posts/2017-09-29-Convolutional-Neural-Networks-II.md

 Continuing our learning from the last post,we will be covering the following topics in this post:

-IV.
-Convolution over volume
+- Convolution over volume
-V. Multiple filters at one time
+- Multiple filters at one time
-VI.
-One layer of convolution network
+- One layer of convolution network
-VII.
-Understanding the dimensional change
+- Understanding the dimensional change

 I have tried to explain most topics through illustrations as much as possible.
 If something isn't easy to understand please ping me.

 > Let's get started!

-## IV.
-Convolution over volume
+## Convolution over volume

 Don't be scared to read 'volume', its just a way of saying images with more than one channel i.e. ```RGB``` or any other channels.